Mr. Lee (song): Legacy

 In 1959, The Bobbettes recorded an answer song to "Mr. Lee" called "I Shot Mr. Lee" with Atlantic Records.
 After Atlantic decided to shelve the song, The Bobbettes redid the song the following year with Triple-X Records.
 "I Shot Mr. Lee" peaked at #52 on The Hot 100.
 A lawsuit was later declared in July 1960 after Atlantic sued Triple-X for copyright infringement.
 A ruling ordered the seizure of copies of the Triple-X recording.
 "Mr. Lee" was #79 on Billboards list of 100 Greatest Girl Group Songs of All Time.

 Certifications and awards

 "Mr. Lee" sold 2 million copies and led The Bobbettes to be awarded with platinum records by Atlantic Records.

 Popular culture

 "Mr. Lee" was featured in the soundtrack for Stand By Me and included in the 1987 film The Big Town.

 It also appeared in an episode of The Cosby Show.
-Claire (Phylicia Rashad) and her high school friend (Leslie Uggams) put on wigs and danced around the room as they sang it.
+Clair (Phylicia Rashad) and her high school friend (Leslie Uggams) put on wigs and danced around the room as they sang it.

 In the United Kingdom, the song was used in the CITV Saturday Morning TV Show Ministry of Mayhem.
 It was used as the theme song to introduce the character Mr Lee, who would deliver the ringtones for the Name That Tone game.
 Mr. Lee was played by Vincent Wong.

 In 1985, it was used in the soundtrack of the Miami Vice episode, Golden Triangle-Part 2.

+DJ Frank E. Lee of WXRT in Chicago used "Mr. Lee" as his show intro.